CodyPowellCC/IT-SOFTWARE-DEPLOYMENT-LAB/README.md

 # Software Deployment Lab on Windows Server 2022
 This virtualized lab showcases the deployment of widely used end-user software (Google Chrome and Adobe Reader) to client PCs using Windows Server 2022 as a Domain Controller with Active Directory (AD) integration.
 It includes configuration of Group Policy for automated software distribution in an offline enterprise environment.

-Windows Server 2022 (Domain Controller, AD, Group Policy) Windows 11 Pro (Client Machines)
+- Windows Server 2022 (Domain Controller, AD, Group Policy)
+- Windows 11 Pro (Client Machines)
-VirtualBox (Virtualization Platform)
+- VirtualBox (Virtualization Platform)
-Active Directory, Group Policy, File Sharing
+- Active Directory, Group Policy, File Sharing

+Installed Windows Server 2022 and 2 versions of Windows 11 Pro

   - Created new groups in Active Directory named ChromeUsers and AdobeUsers